aharonium/opensiddur.org/posts/HTML/compilations/liturgical/siddurim/shabbat-siddur/siddur-livnat-hasapir-lkabbalat-shabbat-friday-night-siddur.html.md

 <p />
 <hr />

-<em>Siddur Livnat HaSapir l'Kabbalat Shabbat</em> is a complete prayerbook (<em>siddur</em>) for welcoming the Shabbat on nearly all Friday evenings.
+<em><a href="https://dimus.parrhesia.press/shop/siddurim/siddur-livnat-hasapir-lqabbalat-shabbat-by-aharon-varady/">Siddur Livnat HaSapir l'Kabbalat Shabbat</a></em> is a complete prayerbook (<em>siddur</em>) for welcoming the Shabbat on nearly all Friday evenings.
 This is my personal prayerbook containing my idiosyncratic preferences in liturgical custom and aesthetic presentation.

 <blockquote>"This siddur, my first, is an attempt to build a bridge to the land beyond the River Sambatyon, by which I mean, the sanctuary of our cultural imagination.
 In my translation I have sought to elevate and evoke the magical and mythical over any other critical literal or historical reading.
 Siddur Livnat haSapir also looks different compared to other siddurim.
 I only hope that whether one is impressed or dissatisfied, it will inspire those who discover it to craft their own siddur.
 I encourage others to craft a prayerbook containing the wisdom, understanding, and insight they have gleaned throughout their lives, to use it as a tool to develop their creative and emotional intelligence, and to pass it along to others in a way that others can adapt it to their own personal contexts."</blockquote>